"A visually dazzling and deeply informative collection that will linger with readers long after the last page." –Kirkus Reviews

 Guardians of Life: Indigenous Science, Indigenous Wisdom and Restoring the Planet, is an extraordinary visual journey that reveals Indigenous communities as Earth's most powerful protectors.
-The odyssey spans the globe, from Palau's coral reefs and Mongolia's steppes to the Amazon's rainforests and Greenland's sea ice.
+The odyssey spans the globe, from Palau's coral reefs and Mongolia's steppes to Greenland's sea ice.

-This stunning volume is powered by the collective wisdom of more than two dozen Indigenous voices, including activist Quannah Chasinghorse and Palauan statesman Tommy Remengesau Jr. Their expertise is brought forward through National Geographic photojournalist Kiliii Yüyan's striking imagery, the editorial mastery of bestselling author (1491) Charles Mann, and writer Gleb Raygorodetsky's insights.
+This stunning volume is powered by the collective wisdom of more than two dozen Indigenous voices, including activist Quannah Chasinghorse and Palauan statesman Tommy Remengesau Jr. Their expertise is brought forward through National Geographic photojournalist Kiliii Yüyan's striking imagery, the powerful writing of bestselling author (1491) Charles Mann, and writer Gleb Raygorodetsky's insights.
 Together, this collection of powerful images and stories proves how traditional knowledge and modern innovation unite to safeguard the planet.
-Witness profound stewardship in action: from Mongolia's sacred peaks to Palau’s coral reefs, where ancient wisdom drives cutting-edge conservation.

 “Indigenous peoples have mastered the art of living on Earth without destroying it.
 They continue to teach and lead by example.
 We must heed these lessons, if we want our grandchildren to have a future.”